-How to Make Silver Paint at Home (Step by Step)
+How to Make Silver Color Paint at Home?

 making silver paint color at home

-But how can you make silver paint?
-Well, the answer is not that difficult if you have the right base colors.
+How can you do that?
+Well, the answer is not that difficult if you have the right base colors and some knowledge of basic color theory.

 What Colors Makeup Silver?